raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 All TLVs, whether used as "Primary", "Additional", "Response Primary", or "Response Additional", use the same encoding syntax.

-When a new TLV is defined, the specification MUST include whether the DSO-TYPE can be used as the Primary TLV, used as an Additional TLV, or used in either context for both requests and responses.
+Specifications that define new TLVs must specify whether the DSO-TYPE can be used as the Primary TLV, used as an Additional TLV, or used in either context, both in the case of requests and of responses.
-The specification for a TLV also states whether, when used as the Primary (i.e., first) TLV in a DNS request message (i.e., QR=0), that DSO message is to be acknowledged.
+The specification for a TLV must also state whether, when used as the Primary (i.e., first) TLV in a DNS request message (i.e., QR=0), that DSO message is to be acknowledged.
-If the DSO message is to be acknowledged, the specification also states which TLVs, if any, are to be included in the response.
+If the DSO message is to be acknowledged, the specification must also state which TLVs, if any, are to be included in the response.
-The Primary TLV may or may not be contained in the response, depending on what is stated in the specification for that TLV.
+The Primary TLV may or may not be contained in the response, depending on what is specified for that TLV.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5